Samerotte-Lab/Samerotte-Lab.github.io/team/_posts/2020-1-8-isabella-valli-doherty.md

 alum: false
 hs: false
 ---
-Isabella Valli-Doherty is an undergraduate student in the School of Life Sciences and Barrett Honors College at Arizona State University.
+Isabella Valli-Doherty is an undergraduate student in the Ira Fulton School of Engineering and Barrett Honors College at Arizona State University.